bencebansaghi/advanced_web_project/README.md

     npm start
     ```

+For more detailed information, refer to the README files in the `backend` and `frontend` directories.

+### Running in Development

+To run the project in development mode:

+1. Ensure you have set up the environment variables as described in the Installation section.
+2. Start the backend and frontend servers concurrently in development mode:
+    ```sh
+    npm run dev
+    ```

+### Running in Production

+To run the project in production mode:

+1. Ensure you have set up the environment variables as described in the Installation section.
+2. Build the frontend:
+    ```sh
+    npm run build
+    ```
+3. Start the backend and frontend servers concurrently in production mode:
+    ```sh
+    npm start
+    ```

+### Testing

+To run tests for the backend:

+1. Navigate to the project directory:
+    ```sh
+    cd advanced_web_project
+    ```
+2. Run the backend tests:
+    ```sh
+    npm run test
+    ```

 ## Usage

-1. Open your browser and go to `http://localhost:5173`.
+1. Open your browser and go to `http://localhost:1234`.
 2. Register a new account or log in with an existing account.
 3. Start managing your tasks on the Kanban board.

 ## AI Usage during the project

 - Gemini for help setting up jest with prod and dev environments
-- Github Copilot for generating documentation such as README files
+- Github Copilot for generating documentation such as README files and working with Materialize UI
 - Github Copilot Edits for generating test cases in the backend
-- Gemini for helping understand concepts not learned such as global error handling in the frontend

 I have reviewed all of the code produced by these tools.